RubioApps/RubioGuard/README.md

 Once the setup is complete, you can use the Squid Proxy by:

-- Adding the EasyRSA self-signed certificate to your internet browser (chrome, Firefox, Brave, etc..)
+- Adding a Self-Signed Certificate to your internet browser (chrome, Firefox, Brave, etc..)
 - Setting your browser or PC to use **http://<your_ip_server>:3128** as the unique proxy address for all protocols.

 ## Requirements